eicorg/docs/epics-ado_comparison.md

 Both Channel Access and PVAccess protocols are custom.
 The PVAccess is very complicated.
 Due to its complexity, the pure-Python implementation of the PVAccess still does not exist.
 PVaccess supports RPC-type requests, this functionality does not seem to be very demanding as it can be implemented using standard requests.
 - ADO:<br>
 The communication protocol is based on RPC standard, and it is using very small subset of the RPC features.
 The protocol is less complex as EPICS.
 There exist pure-Python and Java implementations of the protocol.
-Most of the recent ADO managers are written in Python.
+Most of the recent ADO managers are written in Python.<br>
+The RPC relies on rpcbind system service.
+For systems where rpcbind is prohibited the internal program ID resolution is provided.

 ### Precursors for secure access control
 - EPICS:<br>